-I haven’t shown any kitchen reno progress lately but we are still plugging along.
+I haven’t shown any kitchen remodel progress lately but we are still plugging along.
 The latest project we’ve been doing is the plank ceiling.
-I was trying to wait until the recessed lights were in and the molding up but none of that is going to happen for a while so I thought I’d just show you what we got done and how we did it.
+I was trying to wait until the recessed lights were in and the molding was up but none of that is going to happen for a while so I thought I’d just show you what’s been done.

-Armed with our square footage, we purchased our planks, pre-primed pine tongue and groove in 8 foot and 12 foot lengths, and brought them home to sit in the house for about a week to allow them to acclimate to our indoor temps and humidity so there would be minimal expansion and shrinkage.
+Armed with our square footage, we purchased our planks.
+We found pre-primed pine tongue and groove in 8 foot and 12 foot lengths, and brought them home to sit in the house for about a week to allow them to acclimate to our indoor temps and humidity so there would be minimal expansion and shrinkage.

 The planks we bought had two sides to them.
 One side had a groove/seam down the middle that made it look like two planks in one and the other side was just a plain plank.
-I decided to go with the plain side so that we had less seams showing, because I thought that the other side would look too busy in our small kitchen.
+I decided to go with the plain side so that we had less seams showing.

 After all of the prep, we were finally able to start installing the planks, I say we in most of these steps because this is a 2 person job.

 The first piece was one of the 12 foot planks.
 Before attaching it to the ceiling we applied beads of paintable silicone caulk to the back of the plank.

 We put the board against the ceiling leaving a 3/8 inch gap along the wall for expansion, which we did around the whole room.